 S&P's credit ratings are on a long-term debt rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of such securities rated.
 According to the S&P rating system, debt securities rated BBB exhibit adequate protection parameters.
 However, adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity of the obligor to meet its financial commitments on the obligation.
 The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the rating categories.
 An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate term, typically six months to two years.
 A "Negative", "Positive" or "Developing" outlook indicates a higher likelihood of a rating change during that time period.
 A "Stable" outlook indicates a low likelihood of a rating change during that time period.
 In determining a rating outlook, consideration is given to any changes in the economic and/or fundamental business conditions, however, an outlook is not necessarily a precursor of a rating change or future CreditWatch action.
 S&P credit ratings on commercial paper are on a short-term debt rating scale that ranges from A-1 to D, representing the range of such securities rated from highest to lowest quality.
-A rating of A-2 by S&P indicates that the obligor is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in the highest rating category, but the obligor's capacity to meet its financial commitment on these obligations is satisfactory.
+A rating of A-3 by S&P indicates that the obligor exhibits adequate protection parameters; however, adverse economic conditions or changing circumstances are more likely to weaken the obligor's capacity to meet its financial conditions on obligations.

 DBRS' credit ratings are on a long-term debt rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of such securities rated.
-According to the DBRS rating system, debt securities rated BBB are of adequate credit quality.
-The capacity for the payment of financial obligations is considered acceptable, though may be vulnerable to future events.
+According to the DBRS rating system, debt securities rated A are of good credit quality.
+The capacity for the payment of financial obligations is substantial, though may be vulnerable to future events but qualifying negative factors are considered manageable.
 All rating categories other than AAA and D also contain subcategories "(high)" and "(low)" which indicate the relative standing within such rating category.
 The absence of either a "(high)" or "(low)" designation indicates the rating is in the middle of the category.
 The rating trend is DBRS' opinion regarding the outlook for the rating in question, with rating trends falling into one of three categories "Positive", "Stable", or "Negative".
 The rating trend indicates the direction in which DBRS considers the rating may move if present circumstances continue, or in certain cases, unless challenges are addressed.